LETS TALK ABOUT MENTAL HEALTH

 ADVOCACY MATTERS FOR MENTAL HEALTH

-Our more than 800,000 California PTA members are dedicated to expanding mental-health supports and services for our kids.
-Get the latest mental-health news through our email alerts, and stay in touch your local PTA for the latest information on mental-health services and supports at your school.
+California PTA members are dedicated to expanding mental-health supports and services for our kids.
+Get the latest mental-health news through our email alerts, and stay in touch with your local PTA for the latest information on mental health services and supports at your school.

 - The Importance of Prevention and Wellness